mongodb/docs/source/core/replication.rst

    arbiter on a system with another work load such as an application server or monitoring node.

-TODO: move the rest of this to the implementation section.
+TODO move the rest of this to the implementation section.

 Use the following command to start an arbiter: ::